Rime-Islam/Rime-Islam/README.md

   <h5>Features : </h5>

-  -  User can login.
+  -  Firebase authentic login and register section with error text.
+  -  Private routes are protected from not logged in user.
+  -  Server site pagination and client site search functionality.
-  -  User can add product by logging in.
+  -  User can add their own food item.
-  -  Users can delete those products if they want.
-  -  User can view and update the details of that product.
+  -  User only have access to their booked and added data.

  <h5>Technology:</h5>